 However, interventions by different entities within the continent have shone a ray of hope in this vibrant sector which is a top forex income earner a majority of African countries such as South Africa, Kenya, Tanzania, Uganda, Rwanda, Botswana among others.

 Through Project Hope Africa initiated by African Tourism Board (ATB), a roadmap to navigate the sector through the crisis and post COVID-19 has been drawn to salvage the sector that accounts for between 9 and 11 percent of Africa’s GDP.

-Join us on 6 July for our next webinar where members of the African Tourism Board will discuss how the organisation and its Project HOPE Initiative are actively involved in the rescue and recovery of Africa’s tourism sector.
+Members of the African Tourism Board discuss how the organisation and its Project HOPE Initiative are actively involved in the rescue and recovery of Africa’s tourism sector.

 Cuthbert Ncube is the current chairman of the African Tourism Board.
 He was the Regional Vice President of the United Nations World Tourism Organization (UNWTO) and the Chief Executive Director of Kwela Fleet Management, South Africa and Golden Feathers Lodge in Cape Town.
 He has over 20 years’ experience in business leadership and business development, including his role as the regional vice president of the UNWTO.
 Ncube’s areas of expertise include strategic management, business development, International Relations, Cooperate Governance and customer service.
 He also has other business interests in the tourism industry including journalism and brand management.